 Do you avoid persons and situations for fear of criticism and rejection?
 Do you refrain from sharing your opinion because you believe people will think you are stupid?
 Do you lose out on life’s experiences because you are afraid others will disapprove of you?

 We blame ourselves for our lack of social skills.
 We feel shame for our inadequacies.
 We guilt ourselves when we avoid getting close to someone, terrified of rejection.
-We know these feelings are irrational, we know we are not responsible for onset.
+We know these feelings are irrational, we know we are not responsible for the onset.
 But our social anxiety compels us to self-loath and self-destruct.
-Then to top it off, we persistantly beat ourselves up for these feelings that are the product of emotional dysfunction that is not of our doing.
+Then to top it off, we persistently beat ourselves up for these feelings that are the product of emotional malfunction that is not of our doing.

 We must stop beating ourselves up.
 We did not ask for our social anxiety, we did not make it happen; it happened to us.
 We are, however, responsible for doing something about it.
 We are the captains of our ship.
 The onus of recovery is on us; no one else does it for us.
 It comes down to a simple choice.
 Are you happy with who you are now, or would you like to change for the better?
 Do you choose to be miserable or comfortable in your own skin?
 It is that cut and dried.
 The tools and techniques for recovery are ours for the taking.

-Social anxiety disorder is comorbid with multiple emotional dysfunctions including depression, substance abuse, panic disorder, ADHD, PTSD, generalized anxiety, and issues of self-esteem and motivation.
-Proactive neuroplasticity and subsequently, this book addresses emotional dysfunction in general because each originates with childhood disturbance and benefits, dramatically, from neural realignment.
+Social anxiety disorder is comorbid with multiple emotional malfunctions including depression, substance abuse, panic disorder, ADHD, PTSD, generalized anxiety, and issues of self-esteem and motivation.
+Proactive neuroplasticity and subsequently, this book addresses emotional malfunction in general because each originates with childhood disturbance and benefits, dramatically, from neural realignment.

 * * *